drericflores/drericflores/README.md

 ## Overview

-I am a **systems-oriented software engineer** focused on **Linux-native development**, **low-level tooling**, and **cross-language architecture analysis**.
-My work spans **C, C++, Python, and shell scripting**, with an emphasis on correctness, clarity, and long-term maintainability.
+I am a **systems-oriented software engineer** specializing in **Linux-native development**, **low-level tooling**, and **cross-language architectural analysis**.
+My work spans **C, C++, Python, and shell scripting**, with a strong emphasis on correctness, clarity, and long-term maintainability.

-A defining aspect of my workflow is **refactoring real-world C/C++ codebases into Python (and vice versa)** as a disciplined learning and engineering technique.
-By performing side-by-side translations, I analyze algorithmic structure, memory models, performance constraints, and architectural trade-offs across languages and platforms.
-This approach favors practical understanding over isolated examples.
+A central part of my engineering workflow is the **refactoring and translation of real-world C/C++ codebases into Python (and vice versa)**.
+This side-by-side approach enables direct analysis of algorithms, memory models, performance characteristics, and architectural trade-offs across languages and platforms.
+The goal is practical understanding derived from working systems rather than isolated examples.

-My repositories emphasize **working systems**, **clean design**, and **educational value**, often bridging modern Linux environments with retro-computing and constrained platforms.
+My repositories prioritize **functional software**, **clean design**, and **educational value**, often bridging modern Linux environments with retro-computing and resource-constrained platforms.

 ---